 Jump to section

-Will a wireless fence hurt my dog?
-(Short answer, no)
+Will a wireless fence work for my dog?

-We researched over 40 products, and these are the best five invisible wireless dog fences on the market.
+We researched over 40 products and these are the best 5 invisible wireless dog fences on the market.

 PetSafe Wireless Containment System